Indicative drug-only band: USD 20,000 to 23,000 per dose (q12w). Delivered quote within 24h.Get my quote

 Will private insurance cover this?
 Cash-pay is the default.
 Some Qatari insurers reimburse named-patient imports case by case; we supply documentation for your submission but do not process insurance claims directly.

-> Examples and timings above are composite illustrations drawn from published sources and typical named-patient patterns.
+Examples and timings above are composite illustrations drawn from published sources and typical named-patient patterns.
 Your individual case is assessed by your physician and our clinical-regulatory team; Reserve Meds does not guarantee outcomes or timelines.

-Clinical & regulatory review: Reserve Meds clinical team and AI regulatory-counsel review pipeline.
+Clinical & regulatory review: Mohammad Ali, MD (US-trained physician, Chief AI Officer, Reserve Meds).
 Last medically reviewed: 2026-04-23.